 The high pressure waste hose is stored on an electric hose reel and connected to the Discharge Port Adaptor.
-It is supplied with two disposal facility adaptors.
 It has a threaded drip proof valve with a versatile two size threaded adaptor allowing the valve to be connected to 3 sizes of threaded inlets, including an exterior home sewer clean-out.
 The adaptor snaps over the valve threads.
 A rubber ring is also provided to lodge into a non-threaded inlet.
 If the rubber ring seems loose when used Airstream recommends using some type of weight to further secure the hose.